 The Group's sales are made to various industrial customers in a wide range of sectors such as public transport, the rail industry, professional tools, medical facilities, robotics and home automation.
 However, a significant portion of the Group's sales are made to certain strategic customers.
 Therefore, a significant portion of the Group's consolidated revenue is generated in the heavy vehicle segment.
-This sector accounted for 77% of the Group's consolidated revenue for the year ended December 31, 2020, and 70% of the Group's consolidated revenue for the year ended December 31, 2021.
-The Group's sales to its top 10 customers accounted for 84% of the Group's consolidated revenue for the year ended December 31, 2021.
-The Group's two customers with the largest sales accounted for 47% and 14% of the Group's consolidated revenue for the year ended December 31, 2020, and 46% and 10% of the Group's consolidated revenue for the year ended December 31, 2021.
+This sector accounted for 77% of the Group's consolidated revenue for the year ended December 31, 2020, and 70% of the Group's consolidated revenue for the year ended December 31, 2020, and 70% of the Group's consolidated revenue for the year ended December 31, 2020, and 88% of the Group's consolidated revenue for the year ended December 31, 2021.
+The Group's two customers with the largest sales accounted for 47% and 14% of the Group's consolidated revenue for the year ended December 31, 2021.
+The Group's two customers 31, 2020, and 46% and 10% of the Group's consolidated revenue for the year ended December 31, 2021.

-Furthermore, the Group's order backlog for the period up to December 31, 2027, amounts to approximately EUR 1.0 billion as of the date of this document, most of which is with certain of the Group's long-standing customers such as Iveco/Heuliez, Piaggio,Wrightbus, CaetanoBus and Alstom.
+Furthermore, the Group's order backlog for the period up to December 31, 2027, amounts to approximately EUR 1.0 billion as of the date of this document, most of which is with certain of the Group's long-standing customers such as lveco/Heuliez, Piaggio,Wrightbus, CaetanoBus and Alstom.
 The order backlog is based on actual purchase forecasts as discussed with clients, however such forecasts are not binding purchase commitments.
 In addition, the Group's assessment of the probabilities that the order backlog will be converted into orders may not be appropriate.
 Moreover, lithium-ion battery cells generally have a limited lifespan.
 If customers do not convert their projections into firm orders, the Group might have a larger number of battery cells in stock, which could lead to reduced warranty periods or impairment of the value of the inventory.
 Accordingly, the order backlog might not lead to corresponding future revenue and actual sales may, in fact, be significantly lower than the order backlog suggests at the date of this document, which could have a material adverse effect on the business, results, financial position and outlook of the Group.